henyxia/tweekd/README.md

 # tweekd
-Tweekd is a projet of an automated coffee dispenser
+Tweekd is a project of an automated coffee dispenser